-Riley Communities Local Area Plan Update
+Riley Communities Local Area Plan - January 2025

 1. Prioritize greater density around Transit Oriented Development (TOD) sites within the Riley Communities Local Area Plan;